AcTePuKc/icon-image-resizer/README.md

 - Maintain aspect ratio during resizing (optional).
 - Select the output format (ICO, PNG, JPG, BMP, TIFF, or GIF) for the resized image.
 - Batch resize multiple images at once.
+- Drag & Drop function for a single file conversation.
 - Save the resized image to the selected format.
 - Open the folder containing the saved image.
 - View and manage recent files list.